- What are the Art Blocks Engine offerings?

 Art Blocks Engine:

-The same flagship product used by Art Blocks for on-chain storage of generative systems.
-Projects can either use no dependencies or one dependency from a short list of highly decentralized libraries.
+Used for on-chain storage of generative systems.
+Projects can use no dependencies or one dependency from a list of decentralized libraries.
+See the allowed dependencies here.

 Art Blocks Engine Flex:

-Our newest offering allows generative systems to reference off-chain assets stored on IPFS or Arweave.
-This means generative systems can use photography, AI, GAN, and other creative tools that are otherwise impractical.
+Allows generative systems to reference off-chain assets stored on IPFS or Arweave, enabling creative tools like photography, AI, and GAN.

 What's included with Art Blocks Engine?

 For a new partnership, the standard current Art Blocks Engine offerings include:

 - Deployment of Engine smart contracts suite to testnet and mainnet (includes gas costs).